-The Center received a significant amount of support from government grants related to COVID-19 during the years ended June 30, 2022 and 2021.
+The Center received a significant amount of support from government grants related to COVID-19 during the years ended June 30, 2023 and 2022.
 These grants are subject to audit and retroactive adjustment by grantor agencies.
 Management does not expect the results of any audits to have a significant impact on amounts awarded.

-During the years ended June 30, 2022 and 2021, the Center received approximately 37% and 24% of contribution revenue from two donors.
+During the years ended June 30, 2023 and 2022, the Center received approximately 20% and 37% of contribution revenue from two donors.

-Note 17-Employee benefit plan
+Note 16-Employee benefit plan

 The Center provides its employees with a 401(k) retirement plan (the "Plan").
 Employees are eligible to contribute to the Plan upon reaching age 18 and completing three months of qualified service.
+Subsequent to June 30, 2023, employees are eligible to contribute to the plan upon reaching age 18 and completing one month of qualified service.
 Employees are eligible to receive matching and discretionary contributions upon reaching age 18 and completing one year of qualified service.
-For the years ended June 30, 2022 and 2021, the Center provided a discretionary-matching contribution of \$28,057 and \$21,578, respectively.
+For the years ended June 30, 2023 and 2022, the Center provided a discretionary matching contribution of \$29,715 and \$28,057, respectively.